CellFateNucOrg/dSMFgw/README.md

 Then use a text editor to change verSettings.sh

 The only other changes you will have to make is to the number of array jobs in 01_ script: The number of jobs should be the same as the number of libraries you sent to sequence.

+# Running the scripts
+run the scripts using that sbatch wrapper scripts 01_ and 02_ in the order indicated by the number